-Presenter, The Supreme Court, Business, and Civil Justice, DePaul Law Review 2015 Clifford Symposium on Tort Law and Social Policy, April 2015.
+Presenter, Employment Arbitration After the Revolution, Clifford Symposium on Tort Law and Social Policy, DePaul Law School, April 2015.

-Presenter, Unconscionability and Federal Law, 2015 Hastings Law Journal Symposium in Honor of Charles L. Knapp, October 2014.
+Presenter, Contractual Indescendibility, Hastings Law Journal Symposium in Honor of Charles L. Knapp, October 2014.

 Presenter, The Stored Communications Act and Digital Assets, Vanderbilt Law Review and American College of Trusts and Estates Symposium on the Role of Federal Law in Private Wealth Transfer, February 2014.